 - Know your weapon.
 You need to get to know your carry item as if it were an extension of yourself.
 Different safety mechanisms can be tricky to operate and will slow you down if you don’t know how to operate them.
 Things like switching off a safeguard, pressing the right button, or uncapping pepper spray are all things you should practice beforehand.

 - Have quick access.
 You want your weapon in hand when you need it.
 Fumbling through your purse or pockets during an attack will only help the attacker.
-Keep your self-defense weapon easily accessible.
+Keep your weapon easily accessible.
 If it’s in your purse, put it in a place where it won’t get buried or hold it in your hand as you walk to your car at night.

 - Pay attention.
 The best plans include avoiding dangerous people and locations.
 Being aware of your surroundings and keeping your distance from potential threats will reduce your chances of being attacked.
 Knowing the nearest exit or place to run can help you escape as well.